Hdz2001/Website/README.md

 ## **Plans**:
 * Will add more pictures and more works to it as time passes
 * Will add READ MORE/LESS button in the future (using CSS and JavaScript)
+* Will need more work to add sound the the website